Freelancer-Protocol/docs/index.md

 ### Say goodbye to fees

 Platforms usually charge between 10% and 15% fee to match people together.
 It's a real service, and makes sense to pay the price for the first months of the relationship.

-It stops making sense when the parties have known each other for a while or have met outside the platform.
+However, it stops making sense when the parties have known each other for a while or have met outside the platform.
 So they then try to take the relationship directly and it usually is a mess.

 ### Increased reliability

+**From a client perspective**

-From a client perspective, the risk of the freelancer delivering late or not at all is gone.
+the risk of the freelancer delivering late or not at all is gone.
 From a freelancer perspective, the risk of the client paying late or not at all is gone.

+**From a freelancer perspective**

+for both

 ### Reduced legal hassle